- Garden / Landscaping / Patio — 230

 by Sally Smith on Feb 25, 2016

 It is estimated that less than 21% of the earth's surface is filled with fresh water.
 These statistics show that water is becoming a more scarce resource as the days go by and hence the need to conserve it by all means.
-The amount of water used in watering our gardens can be reduced by drip irrigation installation that also ensures that it every drop of it is utilized.
+The amount of water used in watering our gardens can be reduced by drip irrigation installation that also ensures that every drop of it is utilized.
 This article provides a simple guide that will make your work easier in the efforts of reducing water wastage and keeping your garden green.

 How to Install Garden Irrigation System

-Before you initialize in setting up your drip irrigation system, you need to have a proper plan of your garden.
+Before you initialize in setting up your drip irrigation system, you need to have a proper plan for your garden.
 This plan will be determined by the size of the backyard as well as the type of crops in it.
 Plants have different water requirements and therefore they will require different supplies.
 It is advisable to set up different zones for different plants to make your irrigation easier.

 Drip Irrigation Installation Steps